emmabailey94/GenomeGit/Readme.md

 ## Sample data and testing

 ### Sample data
 Two sample assembly files containing *Drosophila Melanogaster* genome have been supplied in form of files *fruit_fly_v1.fa* and *fruit_fly_v2.fa*.
-These assemblies are publically available in the [NCBI database](https://www.ncbi.nlm.nih.gov/genome?term=vih&cmd=DetailsSearch), and correspond with versions *PUT HERE THE REAL VERSION NUMBERS.
+These assemblies are publically available in the [NCBI database](https://www.ncbi.nlm.nih.gov/genome?term=vih&cmd=DetailsSearch), and correspond with versions ASM231075v1 (v1) and ASM231077v1 (v2).

 ### Sample testing protocol